Bajan Style

 Bajan Style is the debut studio album from Barbados-based pop group Cover Drive, released on 7 May 2012 through Polydor Records.
 The band enlisted a variety of producers such as Future Cut, Quiz & Larossi, J.R.
 Rotem, Aliby, Orange Factory and Steve Mac to work on the record.
-The album is rooted in R&B, pop, reggae fusion, hip hop and synthpop genres.
+The album is rooted in R&B, pop, reggae fusion, hip-hop and synth-pop genres.

 Bajan Style received generally positive reviews from music critics, who complimented Cover Drive's Barbados "summer"-feel input to British charts and described the band's songs as "catchy".
 Critics also applauded the group's lead singer Amanda Reifer for her easy ability to perform different song styles, and compared her to recording artist Rihanna, who, like the band, also originates from Barbados.
-Some compared the album to the work of No Doubt and The Black Eyed Peas.
+Some compared the album to the work of No Doubt and Black Eyed Peas.
 The album charted at number 14 on the UK Albums Chart and on the Scottish Albums Chart at 28.

-Four singles have been released from the album as of August 2012, three of which have charted within the top ten of the UK Singles Chart.
+Four singles have been released from the album as of August 2012, three of which have charted within the top ten of the UK singles chart.
 "Lick Ya Down" was released as the lead single on 28 August 2011.
-After receiving heavy airplay on both the radio and music channels in the United Kingdom, the song peaked at number nine on the UK Singles Chart.
+After receiving heavy airplay on both the radio and music channels in the United Kingdom, the song peaked at number nine on the UK singles chart.
 The second single "Twilight", became the group's first single to chart in Ireland, and their first UK number one.
 "Sparks", the third single, charted at number four in the UK and 29 in Ireland.
 "Explode" featuring vocals from British grime rapper Dappy served as the fourth single from the album and reached number 29 in the UK and 27 in Ireland.